 Matthew Naylor, Partner, Patent Attorney, Patent Agent Litigator

 Matthew has a degree and PhD in materials science from the University of Oxford.
 He deals with all areas of patent and design work.
 He was awarded a Patent Agent Litigator Certificate in 2010 allowing him to conduct intellectual property litigation in all relevant courts.
-He has advised on a number of disputes involving patents and designs at the pre-action stage, including preparing and filing claims with the Patents County Court.Find out more about Matthew Naylor >
+He advises on disputes involving patents and designs at all stages, including the pre-action stage, preparing and filing claims with the court, applications for interim measures and all matters through to trial.
+He has conducted patent and design litigation in the Intellectual Property Enterprise Court and the High Court in a number of cases.Find out more about Matthew Naylor >

 Stephen Hodsdon, Partner, Patent Agent Litigator, Patent Attorney, Trade Mark Attorney